microsoft/Data-Science-For-Beginners/README.md

 ## Each lesson includes:

-- optional sketchnote
+- Optional sketchnote
-- optional supplemental video
+- Optional supplemental video
-- pre-lesson warmup quiz
+- Pre-lesson warmup quiz
-- written lesson
+- Written lesson
-- for project-based lessons, step-by-step guides on how to build the project
+- For project-based lessons, step-by-step guides on how to build the project
-- knowledge checks
+- Knowledge checks
-- a challenge
+- A challenge
-- supplemental reading
+- Supplemental reading
-- assignment
+- Assignment
-- post-lesson quiz
+- Post-lesson quiz

 > **A note about quizzes**: All quizzes are contained [in this app](https://red-water-0103e7a0f.azurestaticapps.net/), for 40 total quizzes of three questions each.
 They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `quiz-app` folder.
 They are gradually being localized.